 Many are the problems that Big G has to face these days, from the report of abuse of dominant position by the European Community, which wants to fine the giant for 6 million dollars, up to this beautiful hot potato, which risks mobilizing users. and therefore to alert all the community operating on the web.

-This fact mainly affects 'close' searches, i.e. where a place is indicated at the end and where Google gets married thanks to the principle of geolocation.
-In these cases, the research has stated that Google provides compliant results in 45% of cases, leaving out the most important sites and sources to focus on those that have geolocation.
+This fact mainly affects 'close' searches, i.e. where a place is indicated at the end and where Google goes to a wedding thanks to the principle of geolocation.
+In these cases, the research stated that Google provides results that are compliant to it in 45% of cases, leaving out the most important sites and sources to focus on those that have geolocation.
 The result?
 Second-hand information to users and blocking of getting to the most serious and true readings, as they are relegated to many pages beyond the first, where people are known to stop before visiting a site.